Cancer myths often lead to unnecessary fears. Let's clear things up and learn the real facts about cancer.

 MYTH 8: Hair dye causes cancer.

-FACT : Currently, there is no conclusive evidence linking the use of hair dye to an increased risk of cancer.
-Some studies suggest that people with regular, prolonged exposure to hair dye, like hairstylists, might have a slightly elevated risk, but the extent of this risk remains uncertain
+Factual Information: Currently, there is no conclusive evidence linking the use of hair dye to an increased risk of cancer.
+Some studies suggest that people with regular, prolonged exposure to hair dye, like hairstylists, might have a slightly elevated risk, but the extent of this risk remains uncertain.

 MYTH 9: Cancer treatment leads to bankruptcy.